Ricardo Rossel: Biography

-Ricardo Rossel married Matilde Dulanto Valcárcel, daughter of Manuel Cipriano Dulanto, a hero of the Independence war and beloved resident of the city of Callao, and María de los Santos Valcárcel.
+Rossel married Matilde Dulanto Valcárcel, daughter of Manuel Cipriano Dulanto, a hero of the independence war and beloved resident of the city of Callao, and María de los Santos Valcárcel.
 They had five children: Ricardo Marcos, Carlos Amador, Eugene, Jose Alberto and Maria.

-He held municipal positions in the local government of Callao, and served on various boards and commissions officers for commercial and economic affairs, and was also appointed President of the Commercial Court of the same city.
-Rossel was also elected diputado (congressman) for Lima during the government of president Remigio Morales Bermúdez where he received fame as a great speaker.
+He held municipal positions in the local government of Callao, and served on various boards and commissions officers for commercial and economic affairs, and was also appointed president of the commercial court of the same city.
+Rossel was also elected diputado (congressman) for Lima during the government of president Remigio Morales Bermúdez, where he received fame as a speaker.

-Then in 1895 President Nicolás de Pierola entrusted him with the organization and management of the office responsible for administering the taxing on salt.
+Then in 1895 President Nicolás de Pierola entrusted him with the organization and management of the office responsible for administering the tax on salt.

 Rossel was a man mostly dedicated to commerce and industry, but with a special passion for poetry and writing, which compelled him, in his few spare moments, to create works and compositions of different kinds: literary discourses, translations, reports, press articles, novels, stories, and poetry.
 For this reason, perhaps, he did not create an extensive collection of works.

-He was founder and enthusiastic member of the Club Literario de Lima, and was elected President of its section of literature from 1875 to 1881, then reappointed in 1885 for the same office until 1886, when the Club Literario became the Ateneo de Lima, and was elected its vice president for several years.
+He was the founder and a member of the Club Literario de Lima, and was elected President of its section of literature from 1875 to 1881, then reappointed in 1885 for the same office until 1886, when the Club Literario became the Ateneo de Lima, and was elected its vice president for several years.
 He was a member of the Real Academia Española since 1886.

-He did an analysis of the works of Manuel Bretón de los Herreros, which earned him deserved praise from the press of Latin America and Spain.
+He did an analysis of the works of Manuel Bretón de los Herreros, which earned him praise from the press of Latin America and Spain.
 In 1877, he won the International Literary Contest held in Chile, with his legend "Catalina Tupac Roca" receiving a gold medal.
 For this reason, the government of Peru awarded him a second gold medal and another one from the Literary Club.

 Some of his works that also deserve special mention, are the legends "La Huerfana de Ate” (the Orphan of Ate) and "La Roca de la viuda” (The Widow‘s rock), "El Salto del Fraile” (the Jump of the Monk) which he dedicated to Ricardo Palma and the academic speech that inaugurated the works of the Section of Literature and Fine Arts of El Ateneo de Lima in January 1886.

-His fluency in French, which he learned with his father since he was a child, allowed him to translate into Spanish French poetry, which was very appreciated in his time, from authors like Alphonse de Lamartine, Alfred de Musset, and Victor Hugo, and were published in different media.
+His fluency in French, which he learned with his father since he was a child, allowed him to translate into Spanish French poetry, which was appreciated in his time, from authors like Alphonse de Lamartine, Alfred de Musset, and Victor Hugo, and were published in different media.